Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Proofs for Section

 Here, the parametric function class $\cG$ is characterized by $(x,\psi,\lambda)\in\Theta = \X\times\cQ\times\Lambda$ and To bound the previous empirical process supremum, we still employ the Rademacher complexity bound as in \eqref{eqn:bound_emp_process_by_Rad_cplx}.
 In this case, for $g\in\cG$ and sequence $\bd{w}:=\set{w_i\in\W:i=1,2,\ds, n}$, the Rademacher process is compare to \eqref{eqn:Wd_aware_Rad_process}, and the empirical and population complexities are defined as in \eqref{eqn:Wd_aware_Rad_cplx} accordingly.
 We then consider the moment generating function: for $\xi$ in some neighborhood of the origin Consider \begin{remark} As we will easily see from the reset of the proof, if $\cQ$ is set of measures with $\epsilon$ covers of cardinality $O(\epsilon^{-d})$ in either $W_1$ or total variation distance, for example $\cQ$ is a set of smoothly parameterized set of measures or $|\A|<\infty$, then the entropy integral will be finite, yielding a $n^{-1/2}$ convergence rate.
 However, in the following development, we will focus on the case where $|\A|<\infty$ to get concrete dependencies on the dimensions, diameters, and the size of the action space. \end{remark} With $|\A|<\infty$, we conclude that where which is a distance on $\X\times \cQ\times \Lambda$.
 This shows that the process $\set{R_n(\bd{u},g_\theta):\theta\in\Theta}$ is subgaussian w.r.t. $\rho$.

 Therefore, using Dudley’s entropy integral \citep[Chapter 5]{wainwright2019high_stats}, the empirical Rademacher complexity can be bounded w.p.1., where

 In particular, as the r.h.s. is deterministic, we take expectation over $\bd{W} = \set{W_i:i=1,\ds ,n}\sim\mu_0^n$ to conclude that the population Rademacher complexity satisfying the same bound.
 Moreover, the covering number where $B_1^{|\A|}$ is the $|\A|$ dimensional $\ell_1$-ball of radius 1, and its covering number bound follows from \citet[Example 5.8]{wainwright2019high_stats}.
 Therefore, the entropy integral Therefore, we conclude that by Proposition \ref{prop:bound_est_err_by_oprtr_gap} and the Rademacher complexity bound \eqref{eqn:bound_emp_process_by_Rad_cplx}, the estimation error where $(i)$ holds w.p. at least $1-\eta$.
+This bound implies the theorem as we note that $d_\X\geq 1$.